 Chairs and tables were not widely used until the 20h century, now and then, Japanese people feel comfortable sitting on a cushion or on the floor.

 It’s the country with the most architects per capita in the world.
-Despite the shrinking population low birth rate, construction jobs are on the stable ground since Japanese don’t buy used homes to live in it.
+Despite the shrinking population due to low birth rate, construction jobs are on the stable ground since the Japanese don’t buy used homes to live in it.

 It’s in proportion with a high metabolism, especially in major cities.
 It’s rare your hometown remains the same after the ten years.